dhoplaros/rails-tutorial/README.md

 is available jointly under the MIT License and the Beerware License.
 See [LICENSE.md](LICENSE.md) for details.

+## Notice
+I may deviate a little bit from the book, as this is a learning experience for me.

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems: